ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

     # Your-Module-Name

-Setup your module for use with `git`:
+Setup your module for use with `git` (if not already a repository):

     git init -b main
     git add .